manvil95/Salesforce-Utils/README.md

 ### Tricks

 > [!TIP]
-> Es recomendable tener la siguiente línea en tu `settings.json` para detectar conflictos antes de desplegar en la ORG.
+> It is recommended to have the following line in your `settings.json` to detect conflicts before deploying to the ORG.
 >
 > ```json
 > "salesforcedx-vscode-core.detectConflictsAtSync": true,